South Korea offers little in way of legal recourse for sunken ferry crew

 “It’s not just that one person died.
 There were hundreds.
 All I could say to the judges is ‘we will await your wise decision’.
 That was it.”

-Cheong Yeong-seok, a law professor at Korea Maritime and Ocean University, said the “harsh public criticism” meant the chance of a spirited defense was low.
+Cheong Yeong-seok, a law professor at Korea Maritime and Ocean University, said the “harsh public criticism” meant the chance of a spirited defence was low.

 “For lawyers, this case is difficult,” he said. “...There is almost nothing to defend because the crew jumped ship without doing their duty.”